Vectors of matroids over tracts: Main Theorem: -vectors

-Thus the support bases of $\WW$ satisfy the Basis Exchange Axiom for matroids: if $B'$ is a basis containing $e$, then certainly there is a $Y\in\WW$ with $Y(e)\neq 0$, and so the above argument gives the desired exchange.
+Thus the support bases of $\WW$ satisfy the Basis Exchange Axiom for matroids: if $B$ is a support basis and $e\in E-B$ is in a basis, then certainly there is a $Y\in\WW$ with $Y(e)\neq 0$, and so there is an $f\in B$ such that $(B-\{f\})\cup\{e\}$ is a support basis.

 To see the second statement, first note that if $\{e_1,\ldots, e_k\}$ is independent, then it is contained in a basis, which implies the existence of the $Y_j$.
 To see the converse, we induct on $k$.
 Since $Y_j(e_j)\neq 0$, by the above argument each $e_j$ is in a basis.
 If $B$ is a basis containing $\{e_1, \ldots, e_{k-1}\}$, then consider the reduced row-echelon form $\{R_j:j\in B\}$.
 Then $Y_k=\bighplus_{j\in B} \alpha_j R_j$, for some values $\alpha_j$, but since $Y_k(e_l)=0$ for all $l<k$, we have $\alpha_{e_l}=0$ for all $l<k$.
 Thus there is some $j\in B-\{e_1, \ldots, e_{k-1}\}$ such that $R_j(e_k)\neq 0$, and the above argument shows that $(B-\{j\})\cup\{e_k\}$ is a basis. \end{proof}